-The pagan business world looks upon "the minister" of a church as identical in status with the parish priest.
+The pagan business world looks upon “the minister” of a church as identical in status with the parish priest.
 Both can get reduced fares for the clergy upon airlines.
-Both can carry a "clergy certificate" for purchase of tickets on bus lines.
+Both can carry a “clergy certificate” for purchase of tickets on bus lines.
 In some places they will both receive cards admitting them to professional sporting events upon mere payment of the sales tax.
-In other places they receive a "clerical discount" when they purchase a suit or topcoat.
-A lot of those who inveigh against "the clergy system" from the pulpit on Sunday accept a "clergy discount" on Monday, thus demonstrating anew that where a man's treasure is there will his heart be also.
+In other places they receive a “clerical discount” when they purchase a suit or topcoat.
+A lot of those who inveigh (protest) against “the clergy system” from the pulpit on Sunday, accept a “clergy discount” on Monday, thus demonstrating anew that where a man’s treasure is there will his heart be also.

-It may have been such casuistry which caused Edward Gibbon in his well-known literary work Decline and Fall of the Roman Empire to write, "To a philosophic eye the vices of the clergy are far less dangerous than their virtues."
+It may have been such casuistry (excessive reasoning) which caused Edward Gibbon in his well-known literary work Decline and Fall of the Roman Empire to write, “To a philosophic eye the vices of the clergy are far less dangerous than their virtues.”
 It is easy to dismiss this by reminding ourselves that Gibbon was a skeptic, but it might help if we earnestly weighed the observation.

 Not only the world which surrounds our little oasis regards us as the “the clergy” when we appropriate the function of preaching, and contract to proclaim the word at so much per annum with vacation time specified.
 The saints who are taxed to support the organizational complex feel the same way.
 It is “the minister” who has his name on the signboard out front and upon the official letterhead.
 He has an office in the consecrated structure, and often a secretary who alone can admit you to the inner sanctum.
 The very world we have created for ourselves sets him apart.

-In justification for the brethren who hoped to devote their efforts to proclaiming the message of God's grace, I must point out that they are upset and frustrated because they have been caught in the gears of the institutional meat-grinder or are constantly being run through the congregational corn-sheller.
+In justification for the brethren who hoped to devote their efforts to proclaiming the message of God’s grace, I must point out that they are upset and frustrated because they have been caught in the gears of the institutional meat-grinder or are constantly being run through the congregational corn-sheller.
 In their hearts they believe in the priesthood of all believers and in the ministry of all the saints.
-Secretly, I think a lot of them resent being put on the stage to say "the right things" in "the proper way" which means to employ the kind of religious jargon and double-talk which opposes sin without making it lose it respectability.
+Secretly, I think a lot of them resent being put on the stage to say “the right things” in “the proper way” which means to employ the kind of religious jargon and double-talk which opposes sin without making it lose its respectability.

-But "The System" operates to produce professionals, and a lethargic and indolent people, goodhearted though they may be, would rather hire someone whom they can own to "conduct worship," whatever that may mean, than to worship in Spirit and in truth.
-And "The System" operates only to perpetuate itself just as does the political system or the economic system.
+But “The System” operates to produce professionals, and a lethargic and indolent (lazy) people, goodhearted though they may be, would rather hire someone whom they can own to “conduct worship,” whatever that may mean, than to worship in Spirit and in truth.
+And “The System” operates only to perpetuate itself just as does the political system or the economic system.
 And it makes no difference who is elected or selected.
 The System does not change.

 “The System” uses men so long as they follow its unwritten creed and conform to its traditional method.
 But men are expendable.
 They are good only so long as they produce.
 Once they rebel at being owned and made flunkies they will be sent packing and reduced to a pulp, made to feel that they are deserters, renegades and apostates.
 And all of this will be done by good people who think they are following the will of Jesus.
 So it becomes easier just to play ball than to fight the team, the umpires and the fans in the stands.
 I say it is easier, but deep inside it corrodes the soul.